By using this site, you agree to the Privacy Policy and Terms of Use.

 The Pets at Home Treat Bag is cheap (around £8 to £10), clips onto your belt or waistband, and holds enough treats for a 30-minute training walk.
 The Ruffwear Treat Trader Bag (£20 to £25) is the upgrade option with a better closure system that stops treats falling out when you bend down.

 This is the foundation of loose lead training.
-It’s simple in concept but requires patience and consistency.
+It’s simple to understand, but it requires patience and consistency.

-Here’s how it works.
-You set off walking.
-The moment your dog moves ahead of you and the lead goes tight, you stop.
-Completely.
+Here’s how: You start walking.
+The moment your dog moves ahead of you and the lead becomes tight, stop.
+Stop completely.
 Stand still like a tree.
-Don’t yank the lead.
+Don’t jerk the lead.
 Don’t say anything.
 Just stop.

-Your dog will probably look back at you, confused.
+Your dog might look back in surprise.
 Wait.
-The second they look back or the lead slackens, even slightly, praise them warmly and start walking again.
-If they pull ahead again, stop again.
+The second it looks at you or the lead loosens even slightly, praise it affectionately and start walking again.
+If he pulls forward again, stop again.
 Repeat this process for the entire walk if necessary.

-In the early days, you might only manage 20 metres in 15 minutes.
-That’s fine.
-This is about teaching your dog a new rule: tension on the lead means the walk stops.
-Loose lead means the walk continues.
-Most dogs figure this out within a few sessions, though some headstrong breeds take longer.
+In the early days, you may only be able to walk 20 meters in 15 minutes.
+This is perfectly fine.
+The aim is to teach your dog a new rule: tension on the lead means the walk will stop.
+Loose lead means the walk will continue.
+Most dogs get the hang of this within a few sessions, although some stubborn breeds may take a little longer.

-The critical thing is that you must be consistent.
-If you stop on Monday but let them pull on Tuesday because you’re in a rush, you’re teaching them that pulling sometimes works.
-And dogs are excellent at detecting “sometimes.”
+The most important thing is consistency.
+If you hold off on Monday but let him pull on Tuesday because you’re in a hurry, you’re teaching him that pulling sometimes works.
+And dogs are quite adept at understanding “sometimes.”

-When your dog starts pulling towards something, call their name to get their attention, then turn and walk in the opposite direction.
-Don’t wait for them.
-Just turn and go.
-When they catch up and walk beside you (even briefly), reward them with a treat and praise.
+When your dog starts pulling toward something, get its attention by calling its name, then suddenly turn and start walking in the opposite direction.
+Don’t wait for it to stop.
+Just turn and walk.
+When it comes to you and starts walking with you, even if it’s just for a few seconds, give it a treat and praise.

-This method teaches your dog that they need to pay attention to you, not just the environment.
-Dogs that are used to pulling in a straight line towards every distraction find this quite disorienting at first, which is exactly the point.
+This method teaches your dog to pay attention not just to the environment, but also to you.
+Dogs who are used to pulling in a straight line toward every distraction may find this quite confusing at first, but that’s precisely why it’s so effective.

-Random direction changes are also good practice even when your dog isn’t pulling.
-It keeps them engaged and focused on where you’re going rather than checking out every lamppost at full speed.
+Changing directions randomly is also good practice when your dog isn’t pulling.
+This keeps them engaged and focused on where you’re going, rather than checking every lamppost at full speed.

-This is the positive reinforcement approach, and it’s the one most UK behaviourists recommend.
-The idea is to actively reward your dog for walking on a loose lead, rather than just punishing pulling by stopping.
+This is a positive reinforcement approach, and is recommended by most behaviorists in the UK.
+The idea is to actively reward your dog for walking on a loose lead, rather than discouraging it by simply stopping at pulling.

-Walk with your dog on your preferred side (left is traditional).
-Hold a treat in the hand closest to the dog, at about waist height.
-Walk forward.
-Every few steps, if the lead is still loose, give your dog the treat.
-Over time, increase the number of steps between treats.
-Three steps, treat.
-Five steps, treat.
-Ten steps, treat.
-Build it up gradually.
+Walk your dog on your preferred side (traditionally the left side is used).
+Hold the treat in the hand that is closest to the dog, at about waist height.
+Now start walking forward.
+After every few steps, if the lead is still loose, give your dog a treat.
+Increase the number of steps between treats over time.
+3 steps, treat.
+5 steps, treat.
+10 steps, treat.
+Gradually increase the gap.

-You’re teaching your dog that staying close to you and keeping the lead loose is rewarding.
-The treat acts as a lure to keep them in position, and the repetition builds the habit.
-After a couple of weeks, most dogs will check in with you regularly during walks because they’ve learned that paying attention to you leads to good things.
+You’re teaching your dog that staying close to you and letting go of the lead is rewarding.
+The treat acts as a lure, keeping him in the correct position, and constant repetition creates a habit.
+After a few weeks, most dogs will check in on you frequently during walks because they understand that paying attention to you leads to good things.

-Once your dog is reliably walking on a loose lead for 20 to 30 paces, you can start fading the treats.
-Reward intermittently rather than every time.
-Vary the reward: sometimes a treat, sometimes verbal praise, sometimes a quick game with a toy.
-Intermittent reinforcement actually produces stronger behaviour than constant rewarding because your dog never knows when the next reward is coming.
+Once your dog can reliably walk 20 to 30 steps on a loose lead, you can gradually reduce the number of treats.
+Instead of rewarding every time, reward occasionally.
+Vary the reward as well; sometimes a treat, sometimes verbal praise, and sometimes a small game with a toy.
+Intermittent reinforcement often develops stronger behavior because your dog never knows when the next reward will come.

-Drop a small treat on the ground near your feet and say “find it.”
-Let your dog snuffle around and eat it.
-Drop another one a bit further away.
-Then another.
-You’re rewarding your dog for being near you and for using their nose, both of which slow them down naturally.
+Drop a small treat on the ground near your feet and give the command “find it.”
+Let your dog find and eat the treat.
+Then drop another treat a little distance away, followed by another.
+This way, you’re rewarding your dog for staying close to you and using its nose, and both naturally slow it down.

-This is particularly effective for scent-driven breeds like spaniels, beagles, and terriers.
-Sniffing is mentally exhausting for dogs.
-A 20-minute walk with regular “find it” breaks can tire a dog as much as a 40-minute brisk walk.
-It also gives you natural stopping points where the lead goes slack.
+This technique is especially effective for scent-driven breeds like spaniels, beagles, and terriers.
+Sniffing is a mentally tiring activity for dogs.
+A 20-minute walk with regular “find it” breaks can sometimes tire a dog as much as a 40-minute brisk walk.
+This also gives you opportunities for natural stops where the lead loosens on its own.

 Common mistakes that make pulling worse